Amey-Thakur/OOPM-JAVA-LAB/README.md

 ## Overview

-Object-Oriented Programming Methodology (Java) Lab (CSL304) is a core subject in the Second Year (Semester III) of the Computer Engineering curriculum at the University of Mumbai.
+Object-Oriented Programming Methodology (OOPM) Lab (CSL304) is a core subject in the Second Year (Semester III) of the Computer Engineering curriculum at the University of Mumbai.
 This course establishes the foundational understanding of object-oriented programming principles using Java, which is crucial for developing robust, maintainable, and scalable software systems.

 ### Course Topics